S Club 7 Go Wild!: Episode 7: Jon in Malaysia

 Tina and Jo flew by helicopter to meet Jon.
 They went to an orangutan center and got to meet the animals face to face.

-Video/DVD Releases
+Home media

 Not only was Go Wild! released on VHS, but unlike all the other S Club 7 TV Shows, this one was released on DVD making Go Wild! the only S Club 7 show to get a DVD release.